American Family Insurance: Awards

 In 2010, National Safety Council selected American Family Insurance as a recipient of its Teen Driving Safety Leadership Award.
-Through its “Teen Safe Driver Program,” the company has provided, a video feedback program (using the DriveCam system) in which parents can watch the actual driving actions of their teens.
+Through its “Teen Safe Driver Program,” the company has provided, a video feedback program (using the DriveCam system) in which parents can watch the driving actions of their teens.
 The program was validated by scientists at the University of Iowa to produce a 70% reduction in risky driving behavior.
 In 2015, American Family was recognized as the most LGBT-friendly insurance company by Out Magazine because of its discounts targeted at same-sex couples.

 Ambassadors

-American Family Insurance has a unique ambassador program to inspire and encourage people to pursue their dreams.
+American Family Insurance has an ambassador program with the stated mission to "inspire, protect and restore dreams".
 Notable ambassadors include: